cgeoga/Vecchia.jl/README.md

 obj(p) = Vecchia.nll(vecc, p)
 ForwardDiff.hessian(obj, sample_p)

-# You can also make the induced sparse precision matrix from the model:
+# You can also make the induced sparse precision matrix from the model
+# (BUT, keep in mind there is also a permutation of the data here.
+So this is
-const sparse_Omega = Vecchia.precisionmatrix(vecc, sample_p)
+the approximated precision matrix for your data re-ordered as reduce(vcat, vecc.data) : const sparse_Omega = Vecchia.precisionmatrix(vecc, sample_p)
 ```